Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 The best Windows VPS setups are usually simple, documented, and boring to operate.
 Small teams do not need enterprise theater.
 They need a server that is secure enough, backed up, right-sized, and understandable by someone other than the person who built it.

-1. Start with the application inventory
+Start with the application inventory

 List the software before choosing the server.
-Include version numbers, database dependencies, license requirements, concurrent users, and any integrations.
-This prevents the common mistake of buying a VM first and discovering compatibility constraints later.
+Include version numbers, database dependencies, license requirements, concurrent users, integrations, and vendor support requirements.

-2. Separate admin access from user access
+Separate admin access from user access

 Administrators and daily users should not operate the server the same way.
 Admins need controlled maintenance access.
 Users need the least privilege required to run applications.
-Mixing these roles creates avoidable security and support problems.

-3. Use backups before you need them
+Use backups before you need them

 Backups should exist before the first real data enters the server.
 For accounting files, databases, and shared business documents, a backup plan should include frequency, retention, and restore testing.
-A backup you never restore-test is only a theory.

-4. Do not expose every service publicly
+Do not expose every service publicly

 RDP, SQL Server, file sharing, and admin tools should not all be open to the public internet.
 Use firewall rules and private networking where possible.
-Public exposure should be intentional, narrow, and monitored.

-5. Plan licensing before scale
+Plan licensing before scale

 Licensing becomes expensive and confusing when it is solved after users are already relying on the server.
 Decide early whether you need only administrative RDP, full RDS, per-user or per-device CALs, BYOL, or provider-managed licensing.

-6. Monitor the boring metrics
+Monitor the boring metrics

 CPU is not enough.
 Watch memory, disk free space, disk I/O, failed logins, backup success, update status, and user session count.
-These are the signals that usually explain why a Windows VPS feels slow or risky.

-7. Document the server like someone else will inherit it
+Document the server like someone else will inherit it

-A small team should document installed software, admin accounts, backup schedule, firewall rules, license status, and restart procedures.
 This does not need to be a 40-page operations manual.
 A clear one-page runbook is better than knowledge trapped in one person’s head.

 Raff-Specific Context